How you can introduce home-sharing platform Airbnb to your landlord with these 5 easy points

 - A portion of your income will be given to your landlord.

-- A notice that no tenants will be disturbed if you are to rent out the property for short-term.
+- A notice that no tenants will be disturbed if you are to rent out the property for the short term.

 - A policy on pets.

-- No partying, smoking, or even allowing unnecessary guest coming in and out of the property.
+- No partying, smoking, or even allowing unnecessary guests to come in and out of the property.